What Are the Best American Made Pipeline Tools?Lowell Corporation

 4) Adjustable Wrenches

-For ultimate precision, adjustable wrenches feature smooth jaws that help you work in comfort and give you the grip you need.
+For ultimate precision, adjustable wrenches feature smooth jaws that help you work comfortably and give you the grip you need.
 Comfort grip is another adjustable wrench, thicker and more firm than other adjustable wrenches.
 It also reaps long-lasting grip and ergonomic benefits.

 5) Torque Wrenches